 Colloquium: All SDEV students are also encouraged to attend the weekly SDEV Colloquium during their first year and throughout the duration of the program.
 Colloquium is an opportunity for SDEV students to informally present their research projects and ideas, and recieve feedback from members of the program.

 Ideally, the MA would be completed before the start of the fifth semester, however, given the heavy required course load in the 1st and 2nd years, this deadline can be extended up to, but not beyond, except in extreme circumstances, the start of the sixth semester.

 The Master’s thesis should address a problem in sustainable development using data and methodologies from the core courses completed in the first two years of the program.
-The thesis consists of an article (around 30 pages long), which would be publishable in an appropriately refereed academic journal reflecting the disciplinary orientation of the project.
+The thesis consists of an article (around 30 pages long).

 - In concert with the DGS, a thesis advisor should be chosen and approved.
 You should be working with the advisor throughout the writing of the thesis.

 - Once an advisor has been selected, please complete the Thesis Advisor Approval Form, obtaining signatures from both the advisor and the DGS, and submit it to the Program Coordinator.

 - A draft of the Masters paper should be submitted to the research advisor(s) for comments and feedback.
 Once all revisions have been completed, the thesis should be resubmitted for final approval by the advisor.

 - A copy of the thesis should then be submitted to the Director of Graduate Studies (DGS).
 The advisor later meets with the student and submits a pass/fail grade to the Program Coordinator for processing.
 Please note that on occassion an additional reader may be assigned by the DGS for a "second read."
 This is not unusual, and generally occus when the DGS is seeking comment from a reader more familiar with the research and/or subject matter.